 Akagera National Park

-The relatively warm and low-lying plains of Akagera comprise savannah, woodland, wetland, and a dozen lakes.
-This National Park has been transformed into a world-class safari destination.
+The relatively warm and low-lying plains of Akagera comprise savanna, woodland, wetland, and a dozen lakes.
+This National Park is a world class safari destination.
 In partnership with African Parks.
 Akagera is once again home to the Big Five.

 Leopard, lion, hyena, and side-striped jackal make up the larger predators in the park.
 Visitors can also encounter eastern black rhinos, buffalo, elephants, antelope, zebra, giraffe, baboons, monkeys, and much more.
 Plus an incredible 525 bird species.
 The rare and elusive shoebill shares the papyrus with other rarities.
 Such as the exquisite papyrus gonolek and countless other water birds that inhabit the wetlands in large numbers.